 YES!
 Anyone who does not have a contraindication for taking the vaccine should receive a Covid-19 vaccine.
 At this time, the only contraindication is a history of a severe allergic reaction to any of the vaccine components, including sensitivity to PEG (polyethylene glycol).
 While it is not currently approved for children under age 16, safety and efficacy studies in children and adolescents are underway.

 HOW DO I KNOW THE COVID-19 VACCINE IS SAFE?

 Experience.
-Over 70,000 people participated in clinical trials prior to the approval of the current COVID-19 vaccines, and more than a million people have safely received them since approval.
+Over 70,000 people participated in clinical trials prior to the approval of the current COVID-19 vaccines.
+As of March 8, 2021, 31.5 million people have safely received them since approval.